 If you were rejected the first time you applied for HAMP because you weren't able to make your trial modification payments on time, you can't reapply.
 But if that's not the case and your situation has changed since you were rejected, you may be able to reapply.
 Contact a mortgage lender to find out more.

 HARP does not allow you to reapply if the mortgage has already been refinanced under HARP.
 The only exception is if you refinanced a Fannie Mae loan under HARP from March through May 2009.

 Outside the System

-If you aren't underwater on your mortgage and don't qualify for a HAMP modification, a traditional refinance may be your best bet.
-You can get the lowest mortgage rates by opting for an ARM or hybrid ARM (such as a 5/1 program which gives you a fixed rate for the first five years at generally 1% less than the 30-year fixed rate).
-If you have little equity, an FHA refinance may be your only option, but you can avoid Fannie Mae or Freddie Mac's high loan-to-value pricing adjustments, and qualification is easier, too.
+If you can’t qualify for HARP, a traditional refinance may be your best bet.
+You can get the lowest mortgage rates by opting for a hybrid ARM such as a 5/1 product which gives you a fixed rate for the first five years at generally 1 percent less than the 30-year fixed rate.
+If you have little equity, an FHA refinance may be your only option.

 If you can’t qualify for HAMP, contact your mortgage lender anyway.
 Many homeowners have gotten private modifications from lenders who base their modifications around the same elements as HAMP.
 It never hurts to ask!

 (Gina Pogol and Keith Gumbinger contributed to this article)